qubic/qct/funding/2025-10-Q4-proposal.md

 >[!NOTE]
 > THIS IS THE DRAFT DOCUMENT FOR PUBLIC DISCUSSION
+> The XXX, YYY, ZZZ will be replaced based on the received feedback from community/computors

 ## Proposal
 Send XXX billion QUBIC to the identity `XQCLNHCEHTKQZDBAHJFVVTRMWFACMAZOBAEDQHEITGGEWZDIBRAIYWPGEONG` to support the further development of Qubic Core.